Statement of Fidelity to the Catholic Church

 With firm faith, [we] also believe everything contained in the Word of God, whether written or handed down in Tradition, which the Church, either by a solemn judgement or by the ordinary and universal Magisterium, sets forth to be believed as divinely revealed.

 [We] also firmly accept and hold each and everything definitively proposed by the Church regarding teaching on faith and morals.

 Moreover, [we] adhere with religious submission of will and intellect to the teachings which either the Roman pontiff or the College of Bishops enunciate when they exercise their authentic Magisterium, even if they do not intend to proclaim these teachings by a definitive act.

-(contact) is a senior English major and Philosophy minor at Grove City College in Pennsylvania.
-He is interested in Mariology and Ecclesiology, as well as the theologies of Hans Urs von Balthasar, Saint Thomas Aquinas, Reginald Garrigou-Lagrange, and William Most.
-Anthony will be a graduate theology student at the University of Dayton in conjunction with the International Marian Research Institute.
+Anthony Rosselli (contact) is a graduate theology student at the University of Dayton.
+He studied English Literature and Philosophy at Grove City College in Pennsylvania.
+He is particularly interested in Mariology and Ecclesiology, as well as the theologies of Hans Urs von Balthasar, Saint Thomas Aquinas, Reginald Garrigou-Lagrange, and William Most.

 Michael Hagan is soon graduating from Grove City College with a B.A. in Economics and will be pursuing an M.A. in Theology at Villanova University in the Fall of 2013.
 His passion for learning and teaching about the Catholic Church stems from his desire to repair divisions in the Church.
 His particular areas of interest are in patristics, St. Thomas Aquinas, St. Patrick, the sacraments, the New Testament, economic ethics, and ecumenism.
 He plans to get his Ph.D. in Theology and use his talents to bring people into God’s Church.